Ada-Developers-Academy/edteam-onboarding/educational-practices/student-meetings.md

 Periodically instructors hold optional review sessions, typically in the evenings or afternoons.
 These can involve livecoding examples, Google slides, and Q&A.

+Review sessions are often scheduled ad-hoc by instructors on an as-needed basis.

+## Office Hours

+Instructor schedule regular office hours in the calendar to provide support and Q&A with students.
+Office hours usually provide support and debugging for students on projects.